MarinaRukavitsyna/Evaluation-of-templates-for-requirements-documentation/README.md

 The repository contains different artifacts:

 - A corpus of natural language requirements from five different projects in different domains (249 requirements):
-  - The "FLEX" requirements document is a system level specifiaction from a space flight/satellite project.
+  - The "FLEX" requirements document is a system level specifiaction from a space flight/satellite project from ESA.
   - The "CS E 50" requirements document (Certification Specifications for Engines) is an EASA standard related to the aviation/aerospace domain.
   - The "ECSS E60-30" requirements document is an ECSS standard from the aerospace domain.
   - The "TSS (Time Sheet System)" requirements document specifies a work hour management system for student reasearch assistents at universities.
 (The requirements loosely follow the MASTeR Templates)
-  - The "EVS (Electronic Voting Sys)" requirements document specifies a system for electronic polls in the university context.
+  - The "EVS (Electronic Voting System)" requirements document specifies a system for electronic polls in the university context.
 (The requirements loosely follow the MASTeR Templates)
-  - Each of the above requirements sets rephrased into six different template notations respectively
+  - Each of the above requirements sets rephrased into five different template notations respectively
     - "Easy Approach to Requirements Syntax (EARS)"
     - "Mustergültige Anforderungen - Das SOPHIST Templates für Requirements (MASTeR)"
     - "Advanced-EARS"
-    - "Boilerplates" (Hull et al.)
     - "Bolierplates" (DODT)
     - SPIDER
    - The requirement lists do *not* contain any additional project information or traceability liks